munkhdorj-m/SQL-exercise-2/README.md

     <li>Earn more than 80,000</li>
     <li>Show name, salary, and project name</li>
    </ul>
+8. List all employees working on Marketing Campaign, including their department name and role.
-9. Show all employees who are working on the ‘AI Research’ project.
+9. Show employees from the Sales department who are assigned to any project.
+10. Find the highest-paid employee on each project.
+Show project name, employee name, and salary.
 ---